-See in Glossary.
+See in Glossary or group of Sprites.
 The Sprite Mask only affects objects using the Sprite RendererA component that lets you display images as Sprites for use in both 2D and 3D scenes.
 More info

 To create a Sprite Mask select from the main menu GameObject > 2D Object > Sprite Mask.